Harold Stiles: Work

 Stiles showed that tuberculosis of bones, joints and cervical lymph nodes was often caused by the bovine form of the tubercle bacillus.

 He earned international recognition for his research into the anatomy of the breast and the pathology of breast cancer.

 In 1886, he was the first person to win the Walker Prize from the Royal College of Surgeons, awarded for this research.

 Where some experts in cancer treatment, such as Joseph Colt Bloodgood, used pathological techniques to determine whether a lesion was malignant, Stiles did not believe this was necessary.
 In 1908 he said "a knowledge of the histological structure of a lump in the breast is of little value for the patient unless the surgeon can associate it with a correct life history.
 With this knowledge at his command, it will be very rarely necessary for the surgeon to be supported in the operating theatre by an expert pathologist armed with a freezing microtome."

 Stiles was the first surgeon to transplant the ureter into the sigmoid colon as a treatment for extraversion of the bladder.

 On 3 February 1910 he performed the first pyloromyotomy, a surgery to correct congenital hypertrophic pyloric stenosis, the congenital narrowing of the path between the stomach and the intestines in infants.
 However, the procedure is named for Dr. Wilhelm Ramstedt, who did the surgery seventeen months later on 28 July 1911.

 Stiles was greatly interested in orthopaedic surgery, which may have been due to the demands that many of these operations made on anatomical knowledge, in which he excelled.

 He undertook many orthopaedic operations for wounded soldiers at the EMS Hospital at Bangour.

 He learned how to treat nerve injuries at the Scottish Military Hospital at Bangour, and became famous for this pioneering work.

 Distinguished American orthopedic surgeon Paul B. Steele served under Harold Stiles from 1917 to 1918, where he was taught the techniques of war surgery before joining the army in France.
 Maud Forrester-Brown, the first woman orthopaedic surgeon in Britain, worked for Stiles.
-Gertrude Herzfeld served as house surgeon to Stiles at the Royal Hospital for Sick Children, Edinburgh, from 1914-1917, becoming the first female surgeon in Scotland and the first female pediatric surgeon.
+Gertrude Herzfeld served as house surgeon to Stiles at the Royal Hospital for Sick Children, Edinburgh, from 1914 to 1917, becoming the first female surgeon in Scotland and the first female pediatric surgeon.

 LeRoy Charles Abbott of California studied under Stiles in 1919–1920, and became renowned for his work in orthopedic surgery.